Richard Cholmondeley: Early career

 Cholmeley was appointed Bailiff of York in 1492 and High Sheriff of Northumberland in 1495.
-In 1497, he served under Thomas Howard, Earl of Surrey to repel a Scots assault at Norham Castle, a stronghold of the Bishopric of Durham.
+In 1497, he served under Thomas Howard, Earl of Surrey, to repel a Scots assault at Norham Castle, a stronghold of the Bishopric of Durham.
 For his service, Cholmeley was knighted in the field at Ayton by Lord Surrey as representative of the king.
 In the same year, he was appointed Lieutenant of Berwick upon Tweed and Governor of Kingston upon Hull.
 In 1499, Cholmeley and his younger brother Roger were appointed Constables of Pickering Castle, North Yorkshire and Stewards of the Honour and Foresters of the Royal Forest.
 While Roger settled in the constable's lodgings at the castle, Sir Richard purchased a small estate and house at nearby Thornton on the Hill (now part of Thornton-le-Dale).
 In 1506, Cholmeley was appointed Collector of the Great Custom in the Port of London.

 In 1513, the Scots invaded England to meet their treaty obligations to France under the Auld Alliance.
 At the Battle of Flodden, the English, including a Cheshire levy under Cholmeley's command, successfully repelled the Scots.
 He had brought with him the Citizen Yeomenry of Hull.
-With English victory, Lord Surrey was restored as Duke of Norfolk.
+With the English victory, Lord Surrey was restored as Duke of Norfolk.